12 Ways to increase remote employee engagement

 As a manager, you have to do everything in your power to make sure employees are happy and engaged at all times.

 Usually, the problem is the boss, and not things like the company, mission statement, or co-workers.

-Knowing that the boss is the biggest problem, here are 10 things to watch out for.
-If you’re a manager and you’re reading this, make sure you avoid these mistakes to ensure that your employees are as engaged as they can be.The secret to good leadership is to be authentic.
-Really be honest with your staff.
+If you know that your boss is the biggest problem, there are ten things that they do to kill motivation.
+If you’re a manager and you’re reading this, make sure you avoid these mistakes to ensure that your employees are engaged during work.

 Even if you are 30% better at a task than someone who works for you, the time it takes for you to check on them every few hours, and demand approvals over trivial decisions, costs more in lost morale, passion for work, and destruction of self-respect among your staff than the 30% you think you’re adding.Scott Berkun